 Some comments

-If I don’t like the style of the output, I try to find general terms to adjust that like “active voice and short sentences” instead of being overly detailed with my rules.
+If I generally dislike the style of the output, I try to find general terms to adjust it like “active voice and short sentences” instead of being overly detailed with my rules.
 On the one hand, AI tools like ChatGPT can handle thousands of words of input.
-On the other hand, very long and complicated instructions can get confusing if you don’t craft and structure them well.
+On the other hand, very long and complicated instructions can get confusing for them if you don’t craft and structure them well.

 Sidenote: It’s often better to point out what the AI is supposed to do instead of telling it what not to do.

 I use word counts for the desired length of the output.
 This is only meant as a guideline and works for that.
-AI tools do not count words, because internally they only see tokens.
+AI tools do not count words, because they only see tokens internally.